- This event has passed.

 Could there be anything better than strolling through vibrant blooms of sunflowers, picking to your heart’s content?

-Well, you can do it at Rougham Sunflowers!
-Just east of Bury St Edmunds in Suffolk, the field will be open once again in the summer of 2026.
+Well, you can do it at Rougham Sunflowers.
+Just east of Bury St Edmunds in Suffolk, the field is open once again for a few weeks, with sunflowers that are about chest-high.
 Come and enjoy the wonderful display!

 Opening and Closing Dates

-Once the field opens, it is open every day including Sundays and bank holidays until we close, unless of course the weather gets really bad and we can’t open for a day or so.
+It is open every day including Sundays and bank holidays until we close unless, of course, the weather gets really bad and we can’t open for a day or so.
 In these cases we will let you know here on this page and through our social media posts.

 Things to do

-There is plenty more to enjoy with space to picnic, deckchairs and benches including wheelchair-friendly benches, big bale pyramids to climb on, sandpits, football goals (please bring your own footballs), a bug-hunt challenge to keep little ones occupied, ice cream and pedal tractors as well as lots of fabulous photo opportunities.
+There is plenty more to enjoy with space to picnic, deckchairs and benches including wheelchair-friendly benches, big bale pyramids to climb on, sandpits, football goals (please bring your own footballs), a nature-hunt challenge to keep little ones occupied (£1), ice cream and pedal tractors as well as lots of fabulous photo opportunities.

 Face Painting